lsst-dm/dmtn-156/index.rst

 +----------+---------------------------+----------------------------+

-One significant difference between old master02 and new master03,04 machines is storage system, old machine has slower SATA storage connected to a single RAID controller.
+One significant difference between old master02 and new master03,04 machines is their storage systems: the old machine has slower SATA storage connected to a single RAID controller.
 This limits performance of the storage, in particular IOPS.
-Here is the approximate aggregate numbers for SSD storage as a whole on two types of hardware:
+Here are the approximate aggregate numbers for SSD storage as a whole on two types of hardware:

 +-----------------+----------+-------------+